 PaCE aims to assist out of work parents into training or employment where childcare is their main barrier to doing so.

-This is the latest release in the series: Evaluation of the Parents, Childcare and Employment (PaCE) Project
+This is not the latest release in the series: Evaluation of the Parents, Childcare and Employment (PaCE) Project

 This report considers: